Berberine

 How long before I can expect to see results with Berberine?
 Dr. Whitaker has noted that some people might see an improvement in fasting glucose after about 2 weeks of taking Berberine, however everyone is different.

-Is berberine anti inflammatory?
+Is berberine joint comfort?

 How long can you safely take berberine?